openwisp/openwisp-docs/developer/gsoc-ideas-2022.rst

 WireGuard** tunnels.
 The goal of this project is to add support for another VPN backend: `ZeroTier <https://www.zerotier.com>`_.

-prerequisites to work on this project
+Prerequisites to work on this project
 +++++++++++++++++++++++++++++++++++++

 The contributor must demonstrate good understanding of the following